theshivamlko/flutter_xr/README.md

 ### 4. Transition from Home Space to Full Space

-A user can experience your app in two modes, Home Space or Full Space.
-In Home Space, a user is able to multitask with your app running side by side with other apps.
-In Full Space, your app takes center stage as the focus of the user's experience with full access to the immersive capabilities of Android XR.
+A user can experience your app in 2 modes, **Home Space** or **Full Space**.

+In **Home Space**, a user is able to multitask with your app running side by side with other apps.

+In **Full Space**, your app takes center stage as the focus of the user's experience with full access to the immersive capabilities of Android XR.

 ```dart
   void toggleSpatialFullScreen() async {